Renewable energy in Thailand: Solar energy

 Thailand is moving towards achieving its solar power installation target of 2030.
 By 2013, its solar capacity was ten times more than it was in 2011, and in 2014, the Renewable Energy Policy Network for the 21st Century Report noted that Thailand accounted for a dominant share of solar market growth in Southeast Asia.
 This growth is hoped to lead to reduced costs relating to renewable energy and increased investment.

 The hydro-solar project by the EGAT started with the Sirindhorn Dam.
 The dam now has 144,000 solar panels installed and EGAT aims to produce 2,725 megawatts (30% of Thailand's power needs) of power from such floating solar farms by the year 2037.

+Hydroelectricity

+Hydropower accounts for 3% of Thailand's power generation.
+Thailand currently has 26 hydroelectric dams in operation, generating around 3.7GW of energy.
+The largest of these dams is the Sirindhorn Dam located near the country's eastern border with Laos.